kayateia/lifestream-node-server/API.md

 #### Result

-- If successful, the following response is sent:
+If successful, the following response is sent:
 ```javascript
 {
 	"success": true,
 	"id": // (number) ID of uploaded image
 }
 ```

-- If the file already existed in the server's uploads directory, no changes are made to the server.
+If the file already existed in the server's uploads directory, no changes are made to the server.
 The following repsonse is sent:
 ```javascript
 {
 	"success": true
 }
 ```

-- If unsuccessful,
+If unsuccessful, the following response is sent:
 ```javascript
 {
 	"success": false,